well-typed/hs-bindgen-tutorial-nix/readme.md

 ## Notes

 > [!IMPORTANT]
-> Last update: October 13, 2025.
+> Last update: November 11, 2025.
 The [upstream Nix Flake](https://github.com/well-typed/hs-bindgen) may have received
 > updates in the meantime.